payini/FFmpegBlazorDemo/README.md

 ![Web.config Properties](images/84eb9162e6878e49e429f985910bb5b99a87fbbca6f7a11c13688c794e9d6053.png)

-Finally, you will have to run the application in `IIS Express`, so let's change that so we do not forget later.
+Finally, you will have to run the application in `IIS Express`, otherwise you will still get the `SharedArrayBuffer not defined` exception, so let's change that so we do not forget later.

 From: